prashantparajuli/hotelsRegAPI/README.md

 }
 ```
 ##### To get list of hotels:
-Non logged in users can also get the list of registered hotels:
+Non logged in users can also get the list of registered hotels:<br>
 Send `GET` request to `localhost:3000/api/v1/hotel/hotels`